 make sure your server (especially if the IP is the one the rogue domain is pointing at) is responding only to your domain name, add referrer rules, basically apply basic security practices for domains nowadays.
 You could also change IP, but it’s not really necessary.

 to fix the HTTP issue, you are loading the site via HTTP.
-Enable first the Always Use HTTPS toggle in the Crypto settings of the Cloudflare dashboard and make sure all links (all resources: CSS, JS, images, videos, etc.) load from the HTTPS version (you can do so by forcing HTTPS on all links or making them relative).
+Enable first the Always Use HTTPS toggle in the SSL/TLS settings of the Cloudflare dashboard and make sure all links (all resources: CSS, JS, images, videos, etc.) load from the HTTPS version (you can do so by forcing HTTPS on all links or making them relative).
 Automatic HTTPS Rewrites from the Cloudflare dashboard could help, but it’s not a fix everything every time solution.

 Thanks a lot, Matteo,